Information for Parents

 If You Have a Home Birth

 Complete and return the home birth worksheet within one year of the baby's birth.
-If you do not return this form within a year of your child's birth, you will need to provide additional evidence about the birth and pay an additional filing fee.
+If you do not return this form within a year of the child's birth, the parent will need to provide additional evidence about the birth and pay an additional filing fee.
 More importantly, the birth certificate will be marked delayed.
-Government authorities question the validity of delayed birth certificates, which could hurt your child for the rest of his or her life.
+Government authorities question the validity of delayed birth certificates, and this could impact the child for his or her whole life.

 If You Want a Copy of Your Child's Birth Certificate

-Request a certified copy of your child's birth certificate at any city or town hall in Rhode Island or at the State Office of Vital Records.
+Request a certified copy of a child's birth certificate at any city or town hall in Rhode Island or at the Center for Vital Records.
 You can get a certified copy of a birth certificate a few weeks after submitting your child's birth worksheet (if you had a hospital birth) or home birth worksheet (if you had a home birth). more

 If Your Child Has a Legal Change in Parentage

-- Provide the State Office of Vital Records with required legal documentation to have a new birth certificate created for your child.
+- Provide the Center for Vital Records with required legal documentation to have a new birth certificate created.
 You must provide either a certified court order of paternity or a voluntary affidavit of acknowledgement of paternity or legitimation.
-Please note that if you are not a child support client, you can make an appointment with the State Office of Vital Records to complete the voluntary affidavit.

 If You Adopt a Child Born in Rhode Island

-- Please note that the court hearing the adoption will forward the court report of adoption to the State Office of Vital Records.
-For children adopted in Rhode Island, the State Office should receive the report approximately three weeks after the court hears the adoption.
-For children adopted in other states, the process may take longer to get to the Center for Vital Records.
+- The court hearing the adoption will forward the court report of adoption to the Center for Vital Records.
+For children adopted in Rhode Island, the Center for Vital Records usually gets the report about three weeks after the court hears the adoption.
+Reports for children adopted in other states may take longer to get to the Center for Vital Records.